Sylabus. Další soubory a informace jsou dostupné přes systém Moodle

 • How do trade policies influence effects of trade on economies, can they improve effects of trade on welfare?

 In short, we will analyze the benefits of trading and the causes (and effects) of specialisation, and development of theoretical opinions on these issues.
-Next we will review the policy instruments (tariffs, quotas, subsidies, anti-dumping measures, as well as very popular schemes for preferential treatment, i.e. customs unions, free trade areas) and options available to those who would want to analyze effects of trade policies.
+Next, we will review the policy instruments (tariffs, quotas, subsidies, anti-dumping measures, as well as very popular schemes for preferential treatment, i.e. customs unions, free trade areas) and options available to those who would want to analyze the effects of trade policies.

 While the course resembles standard courses in International Trade Theory as taught at many other undergraduate economic programmes, we are trying to provide a bit deeper insight by including more recent advances in trade theory (models with heterogenous firms or New Economic Geography) as well as emphasis on methods useable for empirical analysis (introduction into the correct use of gravity models, brief introduction into trade policy modelling).

 Please check the Moodle web for all additional information on the course (as well as for handouts and additional reading for all the lectures and seminars).
+The Moodle access details will be shared with all registered students at the beginning of the semester.

 Cíl předmětu -